 For all other reaches in this study, in the upper San Lorenzo River above the Boulder Creek confluence, all San Lorenzo tributaries and in the Aptos and Corralitos watersheds, the location of representative pools with average habitat quality in terms of water depth and escape cover determined the pool habitat to be sampled.
 Pools were deemed representative if they had escape cover ratios and water depths similar to the average values for all pools in the half-mile segment that was habitat typed within the reach.
 Therefore, pools that were much deeper or much shallower than average or had much less or much more escape cover than average were not sampled.
 Once the pools were chosen for electrofishing, adjacent riffles, step-runs, runs and glides were sampled, as well.
 In these smaller channel situations, these latter habitat types showed great similarity to most other habitats of the same type.
-Namely, all riffles had similar depth and escape cover; all runs had similar depth and escape cover; all step-runs had similar depth and escape cover.
+Namely, all riffles had similar depth and escape cover; and all glides had similar depth and escape cover.